upbound/docs/content/all-spaces/spaces/spaces-management.md

 ### Upgrade a Space

-Version management of the Space isn't something you must be concerned about with Cloud Spaces--Upbound handles that for you.
-If you want to upgrade a Connected Space, the Space admin must follow the same instructions as upgrading a [Disconnected Space]({{<ref "/all-spaces/disconnected-spaces/spaces-management#upgrade-a-space">}}).
+Version management of the Space isn't something you need to worry about in Cloud Spaces--Upbound handles that for you.
+If you want to upgrade a Connected Space, the Space administrator must follow the same instructions as upgrading a [Disconnected Space]({{<ref "/all-spaces/disconnected-spaces/spaces-management#upgrade-a-space">}}).

 ### Downgrade a Space

-Version management of the Space isn't something you must be concerned about with Cloud Spaces--Upbound handles that for you.
-If you want to rollback a Connected Space, the Space admin must follow the same instructions as downgrading a [Disconnected Space]({{<ref "/all-spaces/disconnected-spaces/spaces-management#downgrade-a-space">}}).
+Version management of the Space isn't something you need to worry about in Cloud Spaces--Upbound handles that for you.
+If you want to rollback a Connected Space, the Space administrator must follow the same instructions as downgrading a [Disconnected Space]({{<ref "/all-spaces/disconnected-spaces/spaces-management#downgrade-a-space">}}).

 ### Uninstall a Space

 You can't uninstall a Cloud Space from your org account.
-If you want to uninstall a Connected Space, the Space admin should first [disconnect the Space]({{<ref "attach-detach">}}).
+If you want to uninstall a Connected Space, the Space administrator should first [disconnect the Space]({{<ref "attach-detach">}}).
 Then, follow the same instructions as uninstalling a [Disconnected Space]({{<ref "/all-spaces/disconnected-spaces/spaces-management#uninstall-a-space">}}).

 ## Spaces APIs